alandekok/bfd-isaac/README.md

 external functions is `memset()` and `memcpy()`.
 As a result, it should be fairly easy to port it to any other systems.

-These funtions are NOT thread-safe.
+These functions are NOT thread-safe.

 The functions assume that they are operating on a packet which is stored as an array of `uint8_t` bytes.
 That is, on send, the caller should